anijitsao/react-app-simple-chat-app/README.md

  <li>Error will be shown if the credentials are not correct</li>
 </ul>

- *for simplicity passwords are not encrypted*
+   &nbsp;  *for simplicity passwords are not encrypted*

 <ul>
  <li> Real time communication is supported using <a href="https://www.npmjs.com/package/socket.io">Socket.io</a>